cbrueffer/tnverify/NOTES.md

 Features
 ========

-- Pipeline integration mode
 - p-value whether two samples are paired
 - input file which lists pairings?
 - Bind everything into one binary
-- possibility to add files to existing analysis
 - Switch for storing mpileups in memory or on disk?